kyma-project/test-infra/templates/README.md

 ## Overview

-Jobs and Prow configuration are generated from templates by Render Templates tool.
-Check [**Render Templates documentation**](../development/tools/cmd/rendertemplates/README.md) for details about usage.
+Jobs and Prow configuration are generated from templates by the Render Templates tool.
+Check the [Render Templates documentation](../development/tools/cmd/rendertemplates/README.md) for details about usage.

 The `templates` directory has the following structure: